flanakin/cost-management-powerbi/README.md

 The following Power BI reports are very simple starter kits to collect feedback.
 They all use the Cost Management Power BI connector, which is limited to only Enterprise Agreement billing accounts and Microsoft Customer Agreement billing profiles.
 If you'd like to see anything, please [submit an issue](https://github.com/flanakin/cost-management-powerbi/issues/new).

-If you need a solution that supports other scopes, try [FinOps hubs](https://aka.ms/finops/hubs).

 Reports:

 - [FOCUS](#focus)